sbienkow/Minecraft-scoreboard-and-UUID-to-JSON/README.md

                         Has to be repeated for every item added!
                         Example: "-r obj1 -r obj2 -r obj3"
   --combine COMBINE     List of all objective names which should be combined into one.
-                        Have a form of regular expression and new name separated by an escaped space "regex\ name" Has to be repeated for every item added!
+                        Have a form of regular expression and new name separated by a space "regex name" Has to be repeated for every item added!
                         Example: "--combine distance\ total_traveled" will combine every scoreboard with name "distance" in them and save it into "total_traveled"
   -c CONFIG_FILE, --config CONFIG_FILE
                         File containing configuration.
 CLI arguments override it!
+  -b BLACKLIST, --blacklist BLACKLIST
+                        List of all objective names which shouldn't be in the output file Has to be repeated for every item added!
+                        Example: "-b obj1 -b obj2 -b obj3"
+  --delete-combined     Flag indicating that source scoreboards used for combining should be deleted
+                        By default they don't get deleted
 ```